ZAHID188/pyprobs/Lists/Readme.md

 3. Set is a collection which is unordered, unchangeable*, and unindexed. ...
 4. Dictionary is a collection which is ordered** and changeable.

+What are the Python keywords used to construct a loop to iterate through a list?

+  > foreach / in

+<h1>problems<h1>

 ''' input :   cheseses= ['Cheddar', 'Edam', 'Gouda']
               numbers = [123,23,34,343,234,234,123]
 Output::